s Location, Location, Location

 Residents and Visitors

-In conclusion, Melrose is a wonderful and charming place for family get-togethers and the city offers a little bit of everything to do on a leisurely weekend and/or holiday.
+In conclusion, Melrose is a beautiful and charming place for family get-togethers, and the city offers a little bit of everything to do on a leisurely weekend or holiday.
 Melrose Bay Art Gallery is a lovely place to visit.
-The local Famer’s Market is a great place to pick up fresh fruits and vegetables.
+The local Farmer’s Market is a great place to pick up fresh fruits and vegetables.
 An assortment of cuisine is available to choose from in the restaurants in Melrose.
 So have a safe and fun time with your ventures to this city of water.

 Enjoy the Fun & Sun

-Normally a day out on the water can be very enjoyable.
-Subsequently, Memories will be of a fun, relaxed and uneventful day.
+Usually, a day out on the water can be very enjoyable.
+Memories will be of a fun, relaxed, and uneventful day.
 Never the less, keep in mind that traumatic injury can happen in waterways.
 Occasionally, speeding and reckless boaters quickly get out of hand during a busy holiday weekend.
-If you or a loved one has been injured by an irresponsible boater call Massey and Duffy for a free consultation.
-You have the right to recoup damages due to a personal injury caused by irresponsible behavior.
+If an irresponsible navigator has injured you or a loved one, call Massey and Duffy for a free consultation.
+You have the right to recoup damages due to a personal injury caused by reckless behavior.